Best Times to Visit Taipei, Taiwan

 Taipei Metro (MRT)

 The MRT is an efficient and affordable way to navigate Taipei.
 It connects major attractions, shopping districts, and residential areas.
-Lines are color-coded and easy to follow, with English announcements.
+Lines are color-coded and easy to follow, with English signage.

 YouBike

-Taipei's extensive YouBike system provides a convenient and affordable way to explore the city at your own pace.
-Bikes are available at numerous stations throughout the city.
+Taipei's extensive YouBike system offers a convenient and affordable way to explore the city at your own pace.
+Stations are plentiful, especially in central areas.
+Bikes are easy to rent and return using an EasyCard or credit card.

 Taxi